chef/ohai/CONTRIBUTING.md

-# Contributing to Ohai
+# Contributing to info_getter

-We are glad you want to contribute to Ohai!
+We are glad you want to contribute to info_getter!

 We utilize **Github Issues** for issue tracking and contributions.
 You can contribute in two ways:

 1. Reporting an issue or making a feature request [here](#issues).
-2. Adding features or fixing bugs yourself and contributing your code to Ohai.
+2. Adding features or fixing bugs yourself and contributing your code to info_getter.

 ## Contribution Process